-- Combine all sets of raw dark images into mean dark images - Process each flat exposure by removing the reset anomaly with the appropriate dark frame - Combine the dome series with rejection into a normalised mean flat field - Divide the series by the mean frame - Find pixels in the ratio maps whose values are over or under the input threshold value and flag them as bad - Compute the number of bad pixels in this new bad pixel mask. - Combine timing information from channel map and known read and reset times to derive the k factors needed as indicated in section 2.2.2. - Solve for coefficients and store them in a new channel table.
+- Find pixels in the ratio maps whose values are over or under the input threshold value and flag them as bad - Compute the number of bad pixels in this new bad pixel mask. - Use all the input dome series frames that are not saturated - Take median statistics in each channel in the dark corrected dome flat series frames - If adjusting the stats for light source drift, then compute the medians of each channel in the monitor series and use this to work out a multiplicative correction factor for each image in the linearity sequence which depends on the time that the observation was done.
+Do the correction for the light source drift. - Combine timing information from channel map and known read/reset time to derive the k factors needed as indicated in section 2.2.2. - Solve for coefficients and store them in a new channel table.

-- Output channel table with new linearity information (MASTER_CHANNEL_TABLE, lchantab.fits) - Output bad pixel mask (MASTER_BPM, bpm.fits) - lchantab??.paf
+- Output channel table with new linearity information (MASTER_CHANNEL_TABLE, lchantab.fits) - Output bad pixel mask (MASTER_BPM, bpm.fits) - Output diagnostic curves for the linearity sequence (LINEARITY_SEQ_DIAG, ldiag1.fits) - Output diagnostic curves for monitor sequence (LINEARITY_CHECK_DIAG, ldiag2.fits) - lchantab??.paf vircam_darkcor, vircam_genbpm, vircam_genlincur